 - Flu-like symptoms

-We sincerely appreciate your help in stopping the spread of COVID-19 and keeping our team members and patients safe.
+If you have traveled in the past month, we also ask that you call us prior to your appointment.
+We sincerely appreciate your help in stopping the spread of COVID-19 and keeping our team members and patients safe!

 For accurate, up-to-date information regarding COVID-19, please reference the following sites: